 - The masked hunter (Reduvius personatus) is a type of assassin bug.

-- It is now common in the east and central United States, including Minnesota.
+- Originally from Europe, it is now common in the eastern United States, including Minnesota.

 - If you get an accidental bite, it generally does not require medical attention.